EV Charge Calculator

 Charging speed

 For home charging, both use comparable onboard AC chargers, so an overnight charge is equally relaxed on either car.
-For owners who park at home every night, the platform's headline strength — DC fast charging — is felt most on long trips rather than in daily routine.
-For exactly how many minutes each car takes from 20% to 80% at home and on DC fast charging, use the comparison tool linked below.
+For owners who park at home every night, the platform's headline strength, namely DC fast charging, is felt most on long trips rather than in daily routine, so the small gap between these siblings rarely decides anything in everyday use.

 Range and realistic range